samukelisiewenkosi/VegetablePrices/README.md

 Usage

-Load the Dataset: Import the data into your preferred analysis tool (e.g., Python, R, Excel).
+Load the Dataset: Import the data into your preferred analysis tool Python.

 Explore the Data: Analyze regional trends, seasonal variations, and price dynamics.